 Special regulations apply to some Washington higher education employees, Washington National Guard members and their dependents domiciled in Washington, and to military personnel and their dependents stationed in the state of Washington.

 Active duty military stationed in the state of Washington and their spouses and dependents qualify as residents for tuition purposes.
-At the time spouses or dependent family members apply for admission, documentation such as a copy of the military ID card or other appropriate documents, must be presented.
+At the time spouses or dependent family members apply for admission, documentation such as a copy of the photo ID or other appropriate documents, must be presented.

-Washington National Guard members, their spouses and dependents, qualify for resident tuition as long as they are domiciled in Washington.
+Washington National Guard members, their spouses and dependents, qualify for resident tuition as long as they are domiciled in Washington and provide valid documentation.

 Students wishing to change their residency classification must submit a Residency